YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLERR, XXXX

-MUPIP Warning: This indicates that YottaDB/GT.M is performing tasks that may result in an error.
+MUPIP Warning: This indicates that YottaDB is performing tasks that may result in an error.

-Action: Review accompanying messages for more information about why GT.M generated this message.
+Action: Review accompanying messages for more information about why YottaDB generated this message.

 --------------------
 REPLEXITERR